mrtunes/dmpls/about.md

 • **Fast loading times**: This is not only helpful for the user, but for search engines to find you. <br />
 • **No cumbersome menus**: After locating your password on a dirty napkin from last year, you are rewarded with an endless amount of tabs and menus to sift through. <br />
 • **A clean and simple layout**: On most Do-It-Yourself website platforms, you can spend days if not weeks sifting through a variety of useless templates.  <br />
 • **One goal**: While it's tempting to stuff the entire kitchen sink into your site, it's a fruitless endeavor.
-If you want your visitors to book a free evaluation, or buy your product, indentify the one goal and stick with it.
+If you want your visitors to book a free evaluation, or buy your product, identify the one goal and stick with it.
 <br /><br />

 <b>How it Works </b> <br />